This directory is designed to answer many of your questions. Please scroll through each letter to find the topics you are searching for.

 Fire, Tsunami, Flood and Earthquake drills:

-Drills will be held regularly.
+Drills are held regularly.
 All children and parents must keep calm and follow the instructions of the fire warden.
 Please note: Parents and visitors on site during a drill or real evacuation MUST follow the directions of the site warden and join evacuation actions.

 For Fire, a continuous bell will signal teachers to evacuate children to the assembly point on the field.
 In the event of a real fire, children will be released to parents from this point once the roll has been called and the warden has given the all clear.